Fountain of Youth: Fountain of Youth Archaeological Park

 The city of St. Augustine, Florida, is home to the Fountain of Youth Archaeological Park, a tribute to the spot where Ponce de León was supposed to have landed according to promotional literature, although there is no historical or archaeological evidence to support the claim.
 There were several instances of the property being used as an attraction as early as the 1860s; the tourist attraction in its present form was created by Luella Day McConnell in 1904.
 Having abandoned her practice as a physician in Chicago and gone to the Yukon during the Klondike gold rush of the 1890s, she purchased the Park property in 1904 from Henry H. Williams, a British horticulturalist, with cash and diamonds, for which she became known in St. Augustine as "Diamond Lil".

 Around the year 1909 she began advertising the attraction, charging admission, and selling post cards and water from a well dug in 1875 for Williams by Philip Gomez and Philip Capo.
 McConnell later claimed to have "discovered" on the grounds a large cross made of coquina rock, asserting it was placed there by Ponce de León himself.
-She continued to fabricate stories to amuse and appall the city's residents and tourists until her death in a car accident in 1927.
+In 1981 the St. Augustine Historical Society obtained the personal testimony of a city resident who witnessed the cross being laid.
+McConnell continued to fabricate stories to amuse and appall the city's residents and tourists until her death in a car accident in 1927.

 Walter B. Fraser, a transplant from Georgia who managed McConnell's attraction, then bought the property and made it one of the state's most successful tourist attractions.
 The first archaeological digs at the Fountain of Youth were performed in 1934 by the Smithsonian Institution.
 These digs revealed a large number of Christianized Timucua burials.
 These burials eventually pointed to the Park as the location of the first Christian mission in the United States.
 Called the Mission Nombre de Dios, this mission was begun by Franciscan friars in 1587.
 Succeeding decades have seen the unearthing of items which positively identify the Park as the location of Pedro Menéndez de Avilés's 1565 settlement of St. Augustine, the oldest continuously inhabited European settlement in North America.
 The park currently exhibits native and colonial artifacts to celebrate Ponce de León and Pedro Menéndez de Avilés, the founder of St. Augustine.
 Exhibits of Timucua and Spanish heritage are also on display.